bevyengine/bevy/release-content/migration-guides/entity_deduplication.md

 ---
-title: "`UnsafeEntityCell` functions now have an `AccessKind` parameter"
+title: "`UnsafeEntityCell` functions now have an `AsAccess` parameter"
 pull_requests: [22538]
 ---